Registry-style ceremonies by civil celebrants, not a government registry office. No fuss, no frills, no wedding. Just paperwork.

 • counting the one month notice incorrectly

-• assuming a booking is the same as lodging the NOIM
+• thinking a booking is the same as lodging the NOIM